Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 \begin{question}[Chern-Hamilton question in terms of contact metrics \cite{ch}] Suppose $(M,\alpha)$ is a contact manifold and $\mathcal{M}(\alpha)$ is the associated space of adapted contact metrics.
 When does there exist a contact metric $g\in\mathcal{M}(\alpha)$ for which the minimum of the Dirichlet energy functional \\ $\mathcal{E}:\mathcal{M}(\alpha)\rightarrow \mathbb{R}$ defined by

 is achieved? \end{question}

 The tensor $\tau:=\mathcal{L}_{X_\alpha} g$ is naturally called the {\em torsion} of a contact metric in the literature.
 Moreover, it can be seen that for a contact metric $g$, we have where $Ricci(X_\alpha)$ is the Ricci curvature associated with the Reeb direction, i.e. \\$Ricci(X_\alpha):=\kappa(e,X_\alpha)+\kappa(\phi e,X_\alpha)$ is the sum of the {\em $\alpha$-sectional curvatures}.
-Therefore, this problem can also be interpreted as an optimization problem for the integral of such Ricci curvature as well.
+Therefore, this question can be interpreted as an optimization problem for the integral of such Ricci curvature as well.
+As a matter of fact, the Chern-Hamilton question in terms of such Ricci curvature functional was asked few years earlier by Blair \cite{blc}.

 0.5cm

 The primary purpose of this paper is to study the Chern-Hamilton question in dimension 3, giving a complete answer to the Chern-Hamilton question by classifying all {\em critical contact metrics} for the Dirichlet energy functional.
 As we will see, such classification relies on interactions with {\em Anosov dynamics}.
 Therefore, our analysis of the situation extends to understanding the infimum of such functional for {\em Anosov contact metrics}, revealing deeper interplay with {\em Reeb dynamics} and introducing new relevant questions.